zd247/cocangua/README.md

 of the player to move)
 +User may choose one dice for this piece or another, however dice value will be set by order
         - Move:
-+ click a piece of player and make it move
++ click a piece of player and make it move by the dice value display
-+ the piece moves throgh the dice display
++ The piece will move by order of the dice.
++ The piece will move 1 dice if it has only 50 percentage
 + The piece is moving by the pause transition and translate transition
         - Stop : The player will choose an image in the center to stop the game immediately
         - Score :
 + At the beginning, the score of all player on the nest is 0
 + The score will be updated when the piece of players moves from the house arrival to tthe home path